aurelienpierre/Image-Cases-Studies/README.md

     * Uniform

 A collection of test pictures is in `img` directory and the converted pictures are in `img` subfolders.
-The built-in functions are in the `lib.utils` module.
+The built-in generic functions are in the `lib.utils` module.

 ### What may come one day